rajatagrawal1094/IdentityManagementSystem/README.md

 - Engineers get tools that don’t slow them down.
 - Leaders get confidence in compliance and risk posture.

-## Popular Identity-Based Secrets Management Tools
+## Popular Identity Based Secrets Management Tools

 Several mature solutions are available today, each with its own strengths.
 Here’s a quick look: